jaredkrinke/avr-n64-usb/README.md

 * Analog joystick vertical position

 ## Implementation notes
-This implementation uses an ATmega32 (DIP package) running at 4 MHz (using the internal oscillator), with a power supply of 5 volts (in my case, from a repurposed cell phone charger).
+This implementation uses an ATmega32 (DIP package) running at >= 4 MHz (tested using the internal oscillator), with a power supply of 5 volts (tested with a repurposed cell phone charger).
 A 3.3 volt linear regulator supplies power to the controller.

 ### Timing
 This setup uses a software implementation of the protocol ("bit banging").
-The code is written in C, but it assumes specific optimized compiler output (e.g. loop unrolling and using "cbi" and "sbi" instructions for manipulating the data pin), and uses "nop" instructions to ensure a 1 MHz data clock.
-See CFLAGS in the Makefile for more detail.
+The code assumes specific optimized compiler output (e.g. loop unrolling and using "cbi" and "sbi" instructions for manipulating the data pin), and uses "nop" instructions to ensure a 1 MHz data clock.

 ### Open collector output pin
 The ATmega32 doesn't have an obvious "open collector output" mode, but one can be implemented by: